NextGen Healthcare (NASDAQ:NXGN) Stock Price Up 7% After Better-Than-Expected Earnings

-NextGen Healthcare, Inc. (NASDAQ:NXGN) shares rose 7% during trading on Friday following a better than expected earnings announcement.
+Shares of NextGen Healthcare, Inc. (NASDAQ:NXGN) rose 7% during mid-day trading on Friday following a better than expected earnings announcement.
 The stock traded as high as $16.10 and last traded at $16.05.
-Approximately 1,699 shares changed hands during trading, a decline of 99% from the average daily volume of 330,482 shares.
+Approximately 1,699 shares changed hands during mid-day trading, a decline of 99% from the average daily volume of 330,482 shares.
 The stock had previously closed at $15.00.

-The company reported $0.29 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.23 by $0.06.
-The company had revenue of $149.29 million for the quarter, compared to analyst estimates of $143.47 million.
-NextGen Healthcare had a return on equity of 12.73% and a net margin of 2.31%.
-The firm’s quarterly revenue was up 6.6% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.24 earnings per share.
+The company reported $0.29 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.23 by $0.06.
+NextGen Healthcare had a net margin of 2.31% and a return on equity of 12.73%.
+The business had revenue of $149.29 million during the quarter, compared to analysts’ expectations of $143.47 million.
+During the same period last year, the company posted $0.24 EPS.
+The company’s revenue was up 6.6% on a year-over-year basis.

-A number of analysts have recently weighed in on the company.
-Royal Bank of Canada cut their price objective on NextGen Healthcare from $21.00 to $19.00 and set a “sector perform” rating on the stock in a research report on Friday, July 30th.
-Colliers Securities reaffirmed a “buy” rating and set a $21.00 price objective on shares of NextGen Healthcare in a research report on Friday, July 30th.
-Two analysts have rated the stock with a sell rating, three have assigned a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and an average price target of $20.71.
+A number of brokerages have recently weighed in on NXGN.
+Colliers Securities reissued a “buy” rating and set a $21.00 price objective on shares of NextGen Healthcare in a research note on Friday, July 30th.
+Royal Bank of Canada dropped their price objective on shares of NextGen Healthcare from $21.00 to $19.00 and set a “sector perform” rating for the company in a research note on Friday, July 30th.
+Two analysts have rated the stock with a sell rating, three have given a hold rating and three have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of $20.71.

-A number of institutional investors have recently modified their holdings of NXGN.
-Bailard Inc. increased its stake in shares of NextGen Healthcare by 5.8% during the 2nd quarter.
-Bailard Inc. now owns 29,400 shares of the company’s stock worth $488,000 after purchasing an additional 1,600 shares in the last quarter.
-Caxton Associates LP acquired a new stake in NextGen Healthcare during the first quarter worth approximately $214,000.
-Deutsche Bank AG boosted its position in NextGen Healthcare by 42.3% during the second quarter.
-Deutsche Bank AG now owns 80,808 shares of the company’s stock worth $1,341,000 after acquiring an additional 24,040 shares during the last quarter.
-JPMorgan Chase & Co. boosted its position in NextGen Healthcare by 21.6% during the first quarter.
-JPMorgan Chase & Co. now owns 502,686 shares of the company’s stock worth $9,098,000 after acquiring an additional 89,388 shares during the last quarter.
-Finally, Truvestments Capital LLC boosted its position in NextGen Healthcare by 82.9% during the second quarter.
-Truvestments Capital LLC now owns 3,713 shares of the company’s stock worth $62,000 after acquiring an additional 1,683 shares during the last quarter.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Lazard Asset Management LLC bought a new stake in shares of NextGen Healthcare in the 2nd quarter worth about $30,000.
+Truvestments Capital LLC acquired a new position in shares of NextGen Healthcare in the 1st quarter valued at about $37,000.
+Captrust Financial Advisors boosted its holdings in shares of NextGen Healthcare by 2,393.3% in the 1st quarter.
+Captrust Financial Advisors now owns 2,618 shares of the company’s stock valued at $47,000 after buying an additional 2,513 shares during the period.
+Royal Bank of Canada boosted its holdings in shares of NextGen Healthcare by 214.9% in the 2nd quarter.
+Royal Bank of Canada now owns 5,617 shares of the company’s stock valued at $93,000 after buying an additional 3,833 shares during the period.
+Finally, Public Employees Retirement System of Ohio boosted its holdings in shares of NextGen Healthcare by 175.8% in the 1st quarter.
+Public Employees Retirement System of Ohio now owns 7,904 shares of the company’s stock valued at $143,000 after buying an additional 5,038 shares during the period.
 74.11% of the stock is owned by institutional investors.

 NextGen Healthcare Company Profile (NASDAQ:NXGN)